bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-delete.md

-# Delete Values of List Properties catalog.productPropertyEnum.delete
+# Delete values of list properties catalog.productPropertyEnum.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}